An Active Holiday in Kenya

 Another excellent destination for active travelers is Mount Kenya, whose thrilling landscapes make it the country’s premier hiking destination.

-If you plan on walking a lot, bring suitable footwear and a few pairs of thick socks.
-A walking stick can be useful in more hilly areas or trails with loose rocks underfoot.
-Binoculars will greatly enhance bird and other wildlife sightings on the trail.
+Bring suitable footwear and a few pairs of thick socks if you plan on walking a lot.
+A walking stick can be useful in hilly areas or trails with loose rocks underfoot.
+Binoculars will significantly enhance bird and other wildlife sightings on the trail.